MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

   - mduelae
 ---

-# Add the copilot control to a canvas app (preview)
+# Add the Copilot control to a canvas app (preview)

 [This article is prerelease documentation and is subject to change.]